linz/nz-facilities/schools_change_detection/README.md

 options:
   -h, --help            show this help message and exit -t {file,db}, --type {file,db}
-                        Flag indicating whether the facilities source type is an OGR readable file or a PostgreSQL DB (default: None)
-  -i <STRING>, --input <STRING>
+                        Flag indicating whether the facilities source type is an OGR readable file or a PostgreSQL DB -i <STRING>, --input <STRING>
                         If the facilties source type is 'file', then this should contain the PATH to the source file (it must be an OGR readable format).
-If source type is 'db', then this should contain a JSON formatted string containing the values for these keys: name, host, port, user, password, schema, table. (default: None)
+If source type is 'db', then this should contain a JSON formatted string containing the values for these keys: name, host, port, user, password, schema, table.
   -o <PATH>, --output <PATH>
-                        Output directory which source files will be copied to and final reports outputted to. (default: /mnt/c/dev/nz-facilities/schools_change_detection/output)
+                        Output directory which source files will be copied to and final reports outputted to.
-  --overwrite           Overwrite the specified output file if it already exists. (default: False) --quiet               Do not print any logging messages to screen. (default: False)
+  --overwrite           Overwrite the specified output file if it already exists.
+  --quiet               Do not print any logging messages to screen.
 ```

 ### To execute